US Attorney: FBI agents search lawmakers’ offices and homes

 A spokesman for the FBI referred all questions to the U.S. Attorney’s Office.

-Republican Gov. Bill Lee told reporters Friday that he had spoken to current House Speaker Cameron Sexton, a Republican from Crossville, about the searches, describing them as “FBI raids.”
+Republican Gov. Bill Lee told reporters Friday that he had spoken to current Sexton, a Republican from Crossville, about the searches, describing them as “FBI raids.”

 “It’s certainly very concerning.
 I know very little about that.
 There’s been no FBI outreach to us,” Lee said.
 “But I have confidence that Speaker Sexton is on top of the situation and we’ll learn more as this unfolds.”